meltano/meltano/docs/src/docs/README.md

 ## Values

-Meltano's core values are ambition, accountability, transparency, iteration, community, empathy, and sustainability.
+Meltano's core values are empathy, community, sustainability, transparency, iteration, accountability, ambition.

+We view our values as supporting each other.
+We build a strong foundation by bringing **empathy** to everything we do so that we can build with the **community** in a **sustainable** manner for years to come.
+With this foundation, we work **transparently** and **iteratively** to achieve our goals.
+Our goals are **ambitious** and we hold ourselves and each other **accountable** for our results.

 Our values act as a guide in how we conduct day-to-day business, make decisions, hire, and build our product.
 While we use these values as our compass, we adjust them based on lessons we've learned and our experiences using them in practice.
 Anyone can suggest improvements to our values - from team members to internet friends - and we're always open to growing and learning.